Iago-Boardy/database-project-carla/README.md

 Here're some of the project's best features:

 *   This project contains a total of 6 screens.
-In each screen such as the products example you can add new products consult the products modify them and also delete them.
+In each screen such as the products example you can add new products, consult the products, modify them, and also delete them.

 ## 💻 Built with